ozavraham/OOP2_EXE1/README.txt

 // Running the program //
 1. Navigate to Start -> run
+2. Enter cmd in the commend lime
-2. Set the path to your JDK bin directory, for example: "set path=C:\Program Files\Java\jdk1.8.0_161\bin".
+3. Set the path to your JDK bin directory, for example: set path= "C:\Program Files\Java\jdk1.8.0_161\bin".
-3. Extract the zip file to your desktop.
+4. Extract the zip file to your desktop.
-4. At the run window, Type "cd desktop"
+5. At the run window enter the project source folder likewise: "cd JavaEclipseWorkspace/Oz1
-  4.1 Type "cd oz1"
-  4.2.
-Type "cd src"
-  4.3.
-Type "javac Main.java" (Wait for the compiler to finish compiling...)
+6. Type "javac Main.java" (Wait for the compiler to finish compiling...)
-5. Type "java Main" and follow the instuctions.
+7. Type "java Main" and follow the instuctions and enjoy your calculations.

 // Algorithms //
 Recursive Descent Parsing, Wikipedia https://en.wikipedia.org/wiki/Recursive_descent_parser